Large datasets

 Ops/s Latency

 For a write-heavy workload, there is more variability because of the use of general-purpose SSD (gp2) EBS volumes.
-This variability arises from the need to perform periodic compactions.
-Note that for time series data such as IoT or KairosDB-like workloads, YugabyteDB doesn't need to perform aggressive compactions, and the results will be even better.
+This variability arises from the need to perform periodic compaction.
+Note that for time series data such as IoT or KairosDB-like workloads, YugabyteDB doesn't need to perform aggressive compaction, and the results will be even better.
 But this particular experiment is running an arbitrary KV workload, and as expected puts a higher demand on the system.

-Instead of using 1x6000GB EBS volume per node, using 2x3000GB EBS volumes might have been a better choice to get more throughput.
-When the disk R + W throughput reaches its max (around 150MB/sec) during compactions, the latencies also go up a bit.
+Instead of using 1x6000GB EBS volume per node, using 2x3000GB EBS volumes might be a better choice to get more throughput.
+When the disk R + W throughput reaches its maximum (around 150 MB/sec) during compaction, the latencies also go up a bit.

-To allow sufficient room for foreground operations on a low-end gp2 SSD volume-based setup, we reduced the default quota settings for compaction/flush rate from 100MB/sec to 30MB/sec.
+To allow sufficient room for foreground operations on a low-end gp2 SSD volume-based setup, we reduced the default quota settings for compaction/flush rate from 100 MB/sec to 30 MB/sec.

-On i3* instance types with directly attached nvme SSDs (which have much more disk IOPS and throughput), this observed variability should be minimal for a similar workload.
+On i3* instance types with directly attached NVMe SSDs (which have much more disk IOPS and throughput), this observed variability should be minimal for a similar workload.

-In a customer installation, Yugabyte DB has been loaded with ~20 TB of compressed data (~50TB uncompressed) per node and Yugabyte DB was able to handle sustained 450K ops/sec with CPU utilization at ~40% maximum.
+In a customer installation, YugabyteDB has been loaded with ~20 TB of compressed data (~50 TB uncompressed) per node and YugabyteDB was able to handle sustained 450K ops/sec with CPU use at ~40% maximum.

-One of our customers uses YCQL interface to store and retrieve about 80TB of event data from different vehicles clocked at 1.25 M Ops/s with an avarage latency of 1.7s.
-Their setup is:
+One customer uses the YCQL interface to store and retrieve about 80 TB of event data from different vehicles clocked at 1.25 M Ops/s with an average latency of 1.7s.
+Their setup is as follows:

 Nodes 40